 When I was there last time, one of their famous paintings, American Gothic, was touring on loan.
 I was hoping it would be back by now, but I was told I was three days too early, that it wasn't due until June 11.
 However, when I got to the American Paintings of the early 1900s area...it was there!
 Huzzah.

 I think there's a good chance you'll probably recognize it.
-(Please excuse the reflection.) --
+(Please excuse the reflection of the glass.) --

 In the little description for "Whistler's Mother" next to the painting, there's a a great quote from James MacNeil Whistler.
 It turns out that he acknowledged it was probably his best painting, not just his most famous, and he was pleased by it.
 The quote was something like.
 "When you're going to do a painting about your mummy, it's such a good thing when it's so nice."